 I’m in Nicaragua right now!

 By the time you read this, I’ll be on the tail end of a trip to Nicaragua with Compassion International and I hope you’ve been following along with me on my journey.
-Before I left though, I typed up this Pie Day Friday post as promised, so you wouldn’t miss a new pie recipe every Friday, all summer long.
+Before I left though, I typed up this Pie Day Friday post for Frozen Oreo Pie as promised, so you wouldn’t miss a new pie recipe every Friday, all summer long.

 This versatile, kid pleasing pie can be served refrigerated or frozen.
 Refrigerated it is more on the creamy side, similar to my Strawberry Cream Pie.
 Frozen, it is more like an Oreo Ice Cream Pie.